ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 		midhigh = Sometimes / 2) %>%
 	dplyr::select(gender, Never, Rarely, midlow, midhigh, Often, `All the time`) %>% gather(key = response, value = perc, 2:7) %>%
-	`colnames<-`(c("gender", "response", "perc"))
+	`colnames <-`(c("gender", "response", "perc"))
 ```

-In the code above we have created two new columns `midhigh` and `midlow`, which both contain values from `Sometimes`, but divided by 2.
+In the code above we have created two new columns `midhigh` and `midlow`, which both contain values from `Sometimes`, but divided by two.
 The `Sometimes` column is then dropped from the data frame using `dplyr::select()`.
 The data frame is then gathered back into long format so there are three columns, gender, response type, and percentage of respondents.

 Next, we have to split the data frame into two data frames, one containing the negative responses and half of `Sometimes` (i.e. `midlow`) and one containing the positive repsonses and the other half of `Sometimes` (i.e. `midhigh`).
 We need to do this because there are actually two sets of bars on the graph, one for the left side of the zero line and one for the right of the zero line.